SCQF Level 6

 What you will need

 You will be required to wear the appropriate Personal Protective Equipment (PPE) clothing including a boiler suit, safety glasses and safety footwear, such as boots or shoes with steel toe caps.
+This will be provided for Foundation Apprentices.

 For all construction and engineering courses it is necessary to wear PPE.
 You are not allowed into the workshops without PPE and will be returned to school and marked absent if you arrive without it.